The Devil's Violinist

-The Devil's Violinist is a 2013 film based on the life story of the 19th-century Italian violinist and composer Niccolò Paganini.
+The Devil's Violinist is a 2013 film written and directed by Bernard Rose.
+It is based on the life story of the 19th-century Italian violinist and composer Niccolò Paganini.
 The film had its US premiere on 10 March 2014 at the Miami International Film Festival.

 Plot

-Niccolo Paganini has become a celebrated violinist in his generation and the demand for his public performances is nearly without equal.
-Paganini approaches his art of violin playing with a special passion which defines both his artistic standards and his moral standards when it comes to questions of art.
-He considers his musical art to be sacrosanct and not to be influenced by the conventional requirements of living in the real world.
-The cost of his musical exceptionalism is quite high and Paganini often indulges himself in his private life with excessive drinking, gambling, an opium habit, and visiting brothels of ill repute.
-His mounting debts have become a burden on his everyday life.

-When he is approached by a supporter wishing to finance his musical career, Paganini becomes attracted to the life which Urbani the promoter has come to offer him.
+When he is approached by a supporter wishing to finance his musical career, Niccolo Paganini becomes attracted to the life which Urbani the promoter has come to offer him.
 He signs a contract to oblige him to perform as scheduled by Urbani which appears to temporarily ease his financial discomfort.
 Still, Paganini cannot control his lust for gambling and begins to challenge even Urbani's ability to finance him.
 At one gambling house, he empties his pockets from his losses and then even wagers his violin for the table stakes in a card game.
-The proprietor offers him the option of simply playing something on the violin for the patrons of the club in order to cover the stakes of the bet, but Paganini refuses out of his own 'ethics' of "not playing as anyone's slave".
+The proprietor offers him the option of simply playing something on the violin for the patrons of the club in order to cover the stakes of the bet, but Paganini refuses and says "I am nobody's servant".
 The bet stands and Paganini ends up losing his violin.